Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-18-tensorflow-audio-datasets.md

 In a previous post I discussed my efforts to get the librispeech dataset working.
 In this post I wanted to discuss some of the other datasets.

+# Datasets that require parallel generation
+## Do Require
+## Don't Require
+gtzan
+gtzan music speech

 # ljspeech
 * Was generating for about 10m with no output until had an exception that I hadn't installed pydub.
+* Took about 30m to generate